MPCA-data/tidytuesdays/show-n-tell/make_book/README.md

 1. Create a new R file
 1. Save it as `_bookdown.yml`
-1. Paste these configuration options into it and save
+1. Paste in these configuration options and save

 ```yml
 book_filename: bookdown